godspeedsystems/gs-documentation/docs/microservices-framework/config-and-mappings/mappings.md

          reportPath: <% mappings.report_path %>
   ```
    **Explanation**:
-   - The `report_path` mapping is used to dynamically define the report path for the workflow triggered by the event.
+   - The `report_path` mapping is used to dynamically define the report path for the function triggered by the event.

 ---
-### Sample typescript Workflow accessing mappings
+### Sample typescript function accessing mappings

 In this example, mappings is utilized to dynamically retrieve error messages based on an error code.